-Robin and Tinkley provided the group with four beds and sheets, five one-gallon bottles of water, ten dozen cups, two cases of soda, two dozen assorted sandwiches, and two tubs of Kentucky Fried Chicken.
+Robin and Tinkley provided the group with four beds and sheets, five one-gallon bottles of water, 120 cups, two cases of soda, 24 assorted sandwiches, and two tubs of Kentucky Fried Chicken.
 The total cost for food was $33.96.

 The other acts on the bill were, in order of appearance, King Curtis Band, Sounds Incorporated and the Discotheque Dancers, Brenda Holloway, and Cannibal & The Headhunters.
 The Beatles took to the stage shortly after 9pm.